NeoChen1024/NeoCrypt/README.md

 ## Note

-This implementation is written in ANSI C99 (C89 also works, but there will be no inline) and should be portable (I guess).
+This implementation is written in ANSI C99 (C89 also works, but there will be no inline) with POSIX.1 and should be portable (I guess).